merenlab/merenlab.org/_posts/anvio/2015-11-14-pangenomics.md

 |9|9|3|0|10|4|1|1|0|9|9|
 |(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|
 |7795|0|0|0|0|0|0|0|0|0|1|
 If you are using ITEP, you should be creating this file from the output file ITEP reports and stores in `flatclusters/` directory.
+This may be a bit challening, and if you like, you can use this script here to convert the ITEP output into a proper `data.txt` file: [`anvi-script-itep-to-data-txt`](https://github.com/meren/anvio/blob/master/sandbox/anvi-script-itep-to-data-txt)

+{:.notice}
-This may be a bit challening, and if you like, you can use this script here to convert the ITEP output into our `data.txt`: `anvi-script-itep-to-data-txt`.
-This script may already be available to you with your latest anvi'o installation (just copy paste it in your terminal to see whether it is the case).
-If not, download it from here: [anvi-script-itep-to-data-txt](https://github.com/meren/anvio/blob/master/sandbox/anvi-script-itep-to-data-txt).
+`anvi-script-itep-to-data-txt` may already be available to you with your latest anvi'o installation (just copy-paste the name in your terminal to see whether it is the case).
+If not, follow [this link](https://github.com/meren/anvio/blob/master/sandbox/anvi-script-itep-to-data-txt) to download it somewhere on your computer.

-When you have this script, you can run this command to get the `data.txt` (if you didn't have the script and ended up downloading it, put "python" at the beginning of the following command):
+Run the following command to get the `data.txt` from your ITEP result (if you didn't have the script and ended up downloading it, don't forget to put "python" at the beginning of the following command):

 {% highlight bash %}$ anvi-script-itep-to-data-txt flatclusters/all_I_2.0_c_0.5_m_maxbit
 Num genomes ..................................: 10